jeremenichelli/jeremenichelli.github.io/_posts/2016-03-18-about-that-time-i-tried-to-beat-browser-cache.md

 ---
-title: About that time I tried to beat browser cache
+title: About that time I tried to beat browser&nbsp;cache
 resume: After a redesign on my site to improve loading and rendering times, I started thinking what else I could do to give a faster experience to the user.
 ---